serhiipanovjs/excuse-me/README.md

     -   Select the main branch and click "Deploy Branch".
 This deploys the current state of the selected branch.
     -   The app will now be built.
 Once the deployment to Heroku is complete (indicated by a green check mark), the build is finished.
     -   Add environment variable: "PORT" : 8000"
-    -   Add environment variable: "CREDS" : { Your JSON object with credentials from Google service account}"
+    -   Add environment variable: "CREDS" : { Your JSON object with credentials from Google service account }"
     -   Click the "View" button to open the app in a browser window.

 ### Cloning the Repository Locally